Tio-Magic-Company/tio-magic-animation/README.md

    ```
    > **Important:** Don't forget the DOT!

-9. Depending on what provider(s) you are using, copy/paste the appropriate access keys to the `.env` file in the repository:
+9. Create a `.env` file at the root of your local repository.
+Depending on what provider(s) you are using, copy/paste the appropriate access keys to the `.env` file in the repository:
    - **Veo 2:** `GOOGLE_API_KEY`
    - **Modal:** `MODAL_TOKEN_ID` and `MODAL_TOKEN_SECRET`